curtarnolds/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file: Create a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line
 8-cwd_state: Write into ls_cwd_content the result of the command ls -la.
 9-duplicate_last_line: Duplicate the last line of the file iacta
+10-no_more_js: Delete regular files with a .js extension present in the current directory and all its subdirectories